 DimWorld

-Keywords: cellular automata terrain, automata terrain generation, understand procedural generation, map generation, dwarf fortress, game, alive, cell, time, fill, study.
+Keywords: automata terrain generation, cellular automata terrain, understand procedural generation, map generation, dwarf fortress, game, fill, time, alive, cell, resemble.
 Powered by TextRank.

 I am totally fascinated by Dwarf Fortress and the detail it can achieve.
 I have huge respect for Tarn who is the programmer of the game (and his brother too, who designed the game and probably came up with a lot of those great ideas).
 It’s a masterpiece in procedural generation for sure.
 I wish I had the time to play it thoroughly but I only have the time to study it and try to understand it’s mechanics.
 To this end I even bought the book “Getting started with Dwarf Fortress”.
 The best way to learn and understand procedural generation is to try to copy the masters, so I started something new: Dim World, a base building game that is set on some planet where you tell your colonists what to do and they might eventually do it.